 US Cemetery Memorial in Colleville sur Mer - ©OTI Bayeux

-Arromanches is known for its artificial port called “Mulberry” that was constructed during the Second World War in eight days.
-It reaches 5 miles and was finished just before the Normandy invasion.
-At that time, it was a technical prowess to be able to build a port in such a short timeframe, it is a proof of the industrial and technological exploit of the war.
-Enormous blocks of cement were dragged from England to let them drop near Arromanches so the big war boat could moor and discharge the hundreds of soldiers and war vehicles and weapons it had on his board on the D Day.
+Arromanches is known for its artificial Mulberry port, which was constructed during the Second World War in eight days.
+It is 5 miles long and was finished just before the Normandy invasion.
+At that time, it showed real technical prowess to be able to build a port in such a short timeframe.
+It is a proof of the industrial and technological exploits of the war.
+Enormous blocks of cement were dragged from England and dropped near Arromanches so that the big war ship could moor and discharge the hundreds of soldiers and war vehicles and weapons it had on board on D Day.